pomerium/documentation/content/docs/get-started/fundamentals/core/build-policies.md

 ## Summary

-Now that you’ve built a route and policy to control access, you have the basic building blocks in place to start using Pomerium.
+Now that you've built a route and policy to control access, you have the basic building blocks in place to start using Pomerium.

 To sum up what you have so far: